boltspienapple/data_structures_algorithms/trees.md

     BFS(Breadth First Search) - Visiting everything on same level.
 Its also called as Level Order Tree

 ## Depth First Search
 Depth-first search (DFS) is an algorithm for traversing or searching tree or graph data structures.
-The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking.
+The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking.</br>

+Example </br>

+                        D
+                B               E
+            A       C               F

+### Types of Traversal in DFS
+1) Pre-Order Traversal</br>

+    First we will visit  root next one of the children on the left most node untill we complete all level, Once sub tree is done then right side to it
+    From Example
+    Pre-order Traversal is D,B,A,C,E,F
+2) In-Order Traversal</br>

+    First left sub tree is visited then the Root and then the right sub tree
+    From Example
+    In-Order Traversal is A,B,C,D,E,F
+3) Post-Order Traversal</br>

+    Process all nodes of a tree by recursively processing all subtrees, then finally processing the root From Example
+    Post-Order Traversal is A,C,B,F,E,D